Vegan vs Vegetarian vs Plant Based Diets: Differences, Similarities and Other Diets and Lifestyles that Seek to Reduce or Exclude Animal Products

 Everyone has met a vegan, or on the opposite end of the spectrum, someone who is very much against veganism, who is nitpicking at every single choice you make and trying to find the place where you aren't doing it 100% right.
 I get it, those people are out there, but you don't have to let that guide your choices and that's something that sets us a bit apart at Brownble.
 We like to give you a different perspective on veganism that allows you to see that it's about so much more than just that individual choice. that individual meal, that one plate, that one dish, that one restaurant outing.

-I have been vegan for over 10 years and together with my husband Carlos who is an MD, we created this space at Brownble to not only teach you how to cook delicious vegan recipes that anyone can make, but bring you support in all areas when trying to make this choice.
-It's not only for vegans, we have students who are all across the eating spectrum, and we have been on this mission and created Brownble and our courses, our online program, a podcast, and more, to guide you towards this wish, because for most of the people who come through our doors it's a legitimate wish.
-They want to try making a different choice to reduce or eliminate animal products and try to move into a kinder way eating that is gentler on the environment, respectful of animals and supportive of our fellow humans as well.
+I have been vegan for over 10 years and together with my husband Carlos who is an MD, we created this space at Brownble to not only teach you how to cook delicious vegan recipes but bring you support in all areas when trying to make this choice.
+It's not only for vegans, we have students who are all across the eating spectrum, and we have been on this mission to help you towards this wish, because for most of the people who come through our doors it's a legitimate desire.
+They want to try making a different choice to reduce or eliminate animal products and try to move into a kinder way of eating that is gentler on the environment, respectful of animals and supportive of our fellow humans as well.

 When you read this list of all of these ways of eating, veganism can feel like the most rigid and most extreme way of eating, and if you've ever met one of these very militant vegans you can definitely have that association with it.
 A vegan diet however is about much more than the perfection on your plate.
-Let's explore the definition of what veganism and eating a vegan diet mean as a starting point:
+Let's explore the definition of what veganism and eating a vegan diet mean as a starting point, and then I’ll give you my own way of defining it:

 "Veganism is a philosophy and way of living which seeks to exclude—as far as is possible and practicable—all forms of exploitation of, and cruelty to, animals for food, clothing or any other purpose; and by extension, promotes the development and use of animal-free alternatives for the benefit of animals, humans and the environment.
 In dietary terms it denotes the practice of dispensing with all products derived wholly or partly from animals." - The Vegan Society